gosang/gosang.github.io/content/posts/dotnet/implementing-pagination-with-mongodb-csharp-driver-in-asp-dotnet-core.md

 - **User Interfaces**: For interfaces where users browse data in lists or tables and need the ability to navigate through pages.

 - **APIs Serving Multiple Clients**: In situations where different clients may need different subsets of data (e.g., mobile apps, web apps).

+# When Not to Use Pagination

+- **Small Datasets**: If your dataset is small, pagination may introduce unnecessary complexity.

+- **Real-Time Data**: When working with real-time systems where data is frequently updated, pagination may lead to inconsistent results.